Best mountain bike pedals - the best options from XC to Enduro

 £160

-Just like the rest of their pedal lineup, the unique Hope cleat design makes them incompatible with any other system on the market.
+As with the rest of their pedal lineup, the unique Hope cleat design makes them incompatible with any other system on the market.
 That said, the build quality and durability are unsurpassed.
 With silence as their middle name, you will suffer from no creaking or groaning.
 Yes, the blue anodising is starting to wear, but importantly the mechanism still looks fairly fresh after six months of use and it continues to work as new on both sides of each pedal.

-- Read our review of Hope Union RC pedals to learn more about how they performed during testing.
+Read our review of Hope Union RC pedals to learn more about how they performed during testing.

 Best mountain bike pedals - flat pedals